Bai Jing: Attempted divorce fraud

 After their marriage, Bai Jing got into an extra-marital affair with Qiao Yu and both colluded to con her husband out of 9.6 million rmb and an Audi A8.
 They even took a video of Zhou's alleged unfaithfulness by hiring a prostitute to seduce him to set up a divorce fraud to get alimony from Zhou.

-In the first day of the January 2012, Bai Jing met Zhou's mother at the hospital and told her about her intention to divorce her son.
-Zhou's mother, upon hearing this, suffered a heart attack and died, this further drifted apart Bai and Zhou relationships.
+On 1 January 2012, Bai Jing met Zhou's mother at the hospital and told her about her intention to divorce her son.
+Zhou's mother, upon hearing this, suffered a heart attack and died.
+Her death drove Bai and Zhou further apart.

-On 13 February 2012, Bai Jing submitted her divorce proceedings to the Beijing Chaoyang District People's Court, stating that Zhou had a mistress, in possession of pornographic materials, committed domestic violence and many others.
+On 13 February 2012, Bai Jing submitted her divorce proceedings to the Beijing Chaoyang District People's Court, stating that Zhou had a mistress, was in possession of pornographic materials, and committed domestic violence, amongst many other offenses.
 She also stated that she was unaware that Zhou had a previous marriage and a son.